LadInTheLab/repairpbc/README.md

 ## Output Modes

-- `full` (default):
+- `protein-only` (default):
+  Outputs a new `.xtc` and `.gro` file containing only the protein atoms.
+All other atoms are removed.
+This is the safest mode for analysis or visualization of just the protein.
+The resulting files cannot be used for full-system MD restarts.

+- `full`:
   Overwrites only the protein atom positions in the full trajectory.
 All other atoms (water, ions, ligands) are left unchanged.
 This may result in physically invalid structures (overlaps, broken waters, etc.).
 Use this mode if you want to keep the original atom count and topology, but be aware of the risks.

-- `protein-only`:
-  Outputs a new `.xtc` and `.gro` file containing only the protein atoms.
-All other atoms are removed.
-This is the safest mode for analysis or visualization of just the protein.
-The resulting files cannot be used for full-system MD restarts.

 - `custom-format`:
   Outputs only the corrected protein coordinates in a user-specified format.
 Use the `--output-format` option to choose the format: `xtc`, `pdb`, `xyz`, or `npy`.
 This is useful for downstream analysis or visualization in other tools.